 Throughout the library of our games, this is one of the few places where we will be serious (forgive us but it’s important).
 Please pay attention to the following rules and apply them not just when playing our games, but any time you are drinking alcohol.

-NEVER, NEVER, NEVER, and we mean NEVER, play our games with anything more potent than beer.
-We have decades of experience in the fine art of drinking and gaming.
+- NEVER, NEVER, NEVER, and we mean NEVER, play our games with anything more potent than beer.
+We have over 20 years of experience in the fine art of drinking and gaming.
 Mixing games like ours with anything stronger than beer is not only stupid, it can be dangerous or even deadly.
 If you want to drink alcohol and play, please stick with beer and like we said in Rule 1, never drink more than you want to.
-Make sure to quit when you feel you’ve had enough even if the game is still going on and your friends are ragging on you to continue.
+Make sure to quit when you feel you’ve had enough even if the game is still going on.

-So remember – play all of your party games responsibly and you and your friends will have many fun-filled nights of gaming ahead of you.
+So remember – play our games responsibly and you and your friends will have many fun-filled nights of gaming ahead of you.

-DISCLAIMER: No one associated with any of our games or products – be it Spilt Beer Games, our distributors, spokesperson, game designers, etc – can be held responsible for anything that may come from the use of our games, products or information.
-By using our games, products and website, you take full responsibility for your own actions and any outcome.
+DISCLAIMER: No one associated with any of our games or products – be it Spilt Beer Games, our distributors, spokesperson, game designers, etc – can be held responsible for anything that may come from the use of any of our games, products or information found on our website.
+By using our games, products, and website, you take full responsibility for your own actions and any outcome.
 We do not condone the over-consumption of alcohol and wish to remind you that our games are meant to be played by mature adults of legal drinking age who pace themselves as to avoid the dangers associated with drinking alcohol.